snath-xoc/xarray_loader/README.md

     break

 ```
 This will call the generator function to randomly sample discontinuous paths of rainfall images.
-Patching is done within to return 128x128 images or the whole domain for validaiton set.
+Patching is done within to return 128x128 images or the whole domain for validation set.

 ## Timeline